-Deep web is an ecosystem full of platforms where threat actors play an active role in various layers, such as communication, sharing, and illegal trade.
-Moreover, APT groups operate in multiple layers of deep web through sharing and darknet channels.
+The deep web is an ecosystem full of platforms where threat actors play an active role in various layers, such as communication, sharing, and illegal trade.
+Moreover, APT groups operate in multiple layers of the deep web through sharing and darknet channels.

 In this post, we will discuss the “Monitoring Deep Web“ in terms of the security pros and the sector.

 Onioff is a tool that allows you to effortlessly control which .onion connections are active.
 Extremely useful for automation and monitoring, and it is an open-source tool.

 Previously removed .onion links can be tracked with daily queries.

 The Devils Eye extracts the onion links and descriptions that users search on the deep web, and it makes it without using Tor.